J-204, Mon. - Fri. | 9:00am-5:00pm | (609) 626-3611 | email@example.com

 Stockton will make good faith efforts to complete the investigative and adjudicative processes within 60 calendar days, provided doing so does not compromise the University’s ability to conduct a fair, impartial, and thorough investigation and adjudicative process.
 The resolution period may extend beyond 60 calendar days in complex cases, or where other circumstances necessitate additional time to investigate, adjudicate or otherwise resolve the matter.

-You are entitled to all available accommodations, whether the incident occurred on or off campus, whether you choose to involve law enforcement or have a school investigation and regardless of who you choose to tell.
+You are entitled to all available interim measures, whether you choose to involve law enforcement or have a school investigation and regardless of who you choose to tell.

-Accommodations may include, Stockton cease and desist order (no contact order), changes in housing, the classroom and at work, campus bans, and other accommodations intended to empower the victim as they continue with their education.
+Interim measures may include, Stockton cease and desist order (no contact order), changes in housing, the classroom and at work, campus bans, and other safety measures intended to empower the victim as they continue with their education.

-All accommodations will be kept confidential, as long as it does not limit the University’s ability to provide them.
+All interim measures will be kept confidential, as long as it does not limit the University’s ability to provide them.
 If the University is required to share information to make an accommodation, you will be notified of why, what information and to whom, prior to the sharing.

 Students may contact the Women’s, Gender & Sexuality Center (WGSC) in J-204 at 609-626-3611 and/or the Office of Student Rights & Responsibilities (OSRR) in F-107 at 609-626-3585.
 Employees should contact Human Resources (HR) at x4384.